simonberner/dubdubgrub/README.md

 ## Naming
-The annual developer convention hosted by Apple where they talk about all the new stuff coming for developers, is called the Apple World Wide Developer Convention or “WWDC” for short.
+The annual developer convention hosted by Apple where they talk about all the new stuff coming for developers, is called the Apple World Wide Developer Conference or “WWDC” for short.
 People commonly call this event “Dub Dub” as a shortened form of “WWDC”.

 - WWDC = “Dub Dub”
 - Food you eat = “Grub”